Powerful. Efficient. Smart.

 Not just a replacement, but something new

-Bottom line: the opportunities created by FPS Schedulers showcase the next generation of factory technology.
+Bottom line: the opportunities created by the FPS Factory Scheduler showcases the next generation of factory technology.

 When was the last time you had a strong lever for line balance?
 Or a quick way to stop a WIP bubble from forming due to an unexpected bottleneck tool downtime?
 Or an easy way to run your tool that requires a particular pattern of lots?

 We have seen impressive achievements with variations on dispatch logic, and there is no question that full factory scheduling is a difficult problem requiring a lot of hard work.
 However, this is all the more reason to choose the right tool to invest the time in.
 Installing INFICON schedulers in a large fab can take up to a year.
 But that year of time pales in comparison to the equivalent years spent updating and maintaining less powerful solutions only to deliver less optimal results.